 If you are looking for a waterfall to visit that is off the beaten path, Waipuhia Falls may be a perfect choice.
 Just make sure to keep track of where you are going, as the area can be a little tricky to navigate.

-Maui has some of the most pristine waterfalls found in all of Hawaii, many of which are easily viewable right along the road to Hana.
+Maui has some of the best Hawaii waterfalls there are, many of which are easily viewable right along the road to Hana.
 If you are planning on sightseeing throughout your visits, don’t forget to add these falls to your list!

 More about the trail: to get to Twin Falls, you will only need to hike about a mile in as the falls can be seen from the road.
 The trail is considered easy, making it perfect for families with small children or those who are looking for an adventure without too much of a challenge.